Astol/ShowGoOn/README.md

 The backend is built using Go and follows the repository pattern.
 It consists of:

 - **cmd/main.go**: Entry point of the application, initializes the server and sets up routing.
-- **internal/repository**: Contains the repository interface and methods for data access.
+- **internal/repository**: Contains the repository interfaces and methods for data access.
+  - `slide_repository.go`: Manages database operations for slides.
+  - `settings_repository.go`: Manages database operations for settings.
 - **internal/service**: Implements business logic and interacts with the repository.
+  - `slide_service.go`: Contains business logic for slides.
+  - `settings_service.go`: Contains business logic for settings.
 - **internal/handler**: Defines HTTP handlers for incoming requests.
+  - `slide_handler.go`: Handles HTTP requests for slides.
+  - `settings_handler.go`: Handles HTTP requests for settings.

 ## Setup Instructions